-Want to save money in your garden and have healthier plants?
-One of the easiest ways to do this is to make your own free DIY fertilisers with organic materials and household food waste.
+Want to save money in your garden and grow healthier plants?
+One of the easiest ways to do this is to make your own free DIY fertilisers with organic materials and household food waste, including banana peels.
 A sustainable solution!

 Tips for How You Can Reuse Bananas

 Bananas are rich in minerals including:

 - Potassium.
 This mineral helps promote general plant vigour; build up resistance to pest and disease; is necessary to help fruit develop; is involved in regulating around 50 enzymes in a plant; and relates to the turgor (or uprightness of stems and the thickness of cell walls) i.e. plant strength!
-This is extremely important for plants like staghorns which literally hang onto tree trunks in nature and vertical vegies like shallots, leeks and fruiting crops.
+This is extremely important for plants like staghorns which literally hang onto tree trunks in nature and vertical vegetables like spring onions, leeks and fruiting crops.

 - Phosphorus.
 This mineral strongly influences fruiting and flowering; is essential for good root and shoot growth; pollination; and is very important in seed germination and viability.

 A balanced slow release organic fertiliser with vital trace elements will supplement those not present in bananas.
 These types of fertilisers are usually in a fine powdered or pellet form that quickly dissolve and become plant available.
 That means they dissolve and can be absorbed by microbes in the soil and fine plant root hairs.

 These organic fertilisers can be sprinkled directly onto the soil, slightly dug in or sprinkled into the foliage basin in the middle of plants like ferns.